THE MAN IN THE BROWN SUIT by AGATHA CHRISTIE - Chapter 7

 Sacudiendo los sentimientos que me oprimían, fui rápidamente arriba.
 No tuve dificultad para encontrar la habitación de la tragedia.
 El día que se descubrió el cuerpo había llovido mucho, y grandes botas fangosas habían pisoteado el suelo sin alfombra en todas direcciones.
 Me pregunté si el asesino había dejado huellas el día anterior.
 Era posible que, si lo hubiera hecho, la policía se mostrara reticente al respecto, pero, tras pensarlo bien, decidí que era poco probable.
 El tiempo había sido bueno y seco.

 La habitación no presentaba nada de interés.
 Era casi cuadrada, con dos grandes ventanales, paredes blancas y lisas y un suelo desnudo, con las tablas manchadas en los bordes donde terminaba la alfombra.
 La registré con cuidado, pero no había ni un alfiler tirado por ahí.
-No parecía probable que la joven y brillante detectiva descubriera una pista que se había pasado por alto.
+No parecía probable que la joven y brillante detective descubriera una pista que se había pasado por alto.

 Había llevado un lápiz y un cuaderno.
 No había mucho que anotar, pero dibujé rápidamente un breve plano de la habitación para disimular mi decepción por el fracaso de mi búsqueda.
 Estaba a punto de dejar el lápiz en mi bolsa cuando se cayó de mis dedos y rodó por el suelo.